Picovoice/rhino/README.md

 ### Go Demos

-The Go mic demo uses [malgo](https://github.com/gen2brain/malgo) for cross-platform audio capture.
-It requires `cgo`, which on Windows may mean that you need to install a gcc compiler like [Mingw](http://mingw-w64.org/doku.php) to build it properly.
+The demo requires `cgo`, which on Windows may mean that you need to install a gcc compiler like [Mingw](http://mingw-w64.org/doku.php) to build it properly.

 From [demo/go](/demo/go) run the following command from the terminal to build and run the mic demo:
 ```console